ZhenXU-AI/Deep-learning-for-LPBF-IN738/Readme.txt

 # Deep Learning for LPBF IN738

-Welcome to CreepData platform for the Deep Learning for LPBF IN738 project.
-This repository provides the complete code and dataset necessary for our research.
+Welcome to CreepData, a comprehensive platform developed by XUzhen.
+This repository houses the complete codebase and dataset, which are fundamental to our research endeavors.

+The Deep Learning for LPBF IN738 project follows the MIT license.

 In this project, we harness the power of deep learning techniques, including DNN (Deep Neural Networks), LSTM (Long Short-Term Memory), GRU (Gated Recurrent Unit), and CNN (Convolutional Neural Network), to predict the creep strain of LPBF IN738 high-temperature alloy over time.